mcfit/pyemcee/README.rst

 Documentation
 =============

-For more information on how to use the API functions from the pyemcee libray, please read the `API Documentation  <https://mcfit.github.io/pyemcee/doc>`_ published on `mcfit.github.io/pyemcee <https://mcfit.github.io/pyemcee>`_.
+For more information on how to use the API functions from the pyemcee library, please read the `API Documentation  <https://mcfit.github.io/pyemcee/doc>`_ published on `mcfit.github.io/pyemcee <https://mcfit.github.io/pyemcee>`_.